-Pray with you.
-Heavenly Father, Lord, we stand this morning underneath the authority of your word and the truth that it proclaims.
+Pray with me.
+Heavenly Father, we stand this morning underneath the authority of your word and the truth that it proclaims.

 And I pray in these moments, Father, now that we have heard, we might recognize our accountability to you for what you have entrusted to us through the pages of your word.